 This project was named ஜோதி (Jothi in Thamil) which means the light that illuminates from darkness.
-I see these pens as a symbol of light in times of darkness.
+These pens are a symbol of light in times of darkness.

-This idea sparked to me when I witnessed and heard the needs shared by marginalized women, especially newly arrived migrants, shared at conjugal violence workshops I facilitated with a community centre in Montreal.
-Growing up in a difficult household environment myself, I always had this inner passion and dream to help racialized women who experience gender-based violence, especially those who normally don’t have access to such resources.
+This idea sparked to Sinthusha when she witnessed and heard the needs shared by marginalized women, especially newly arrived migrants, shared at conjugal violence workshops she facilitated with a community centre in Montreal.
+Growing up in a difficult household environment herself, she always had this inner passion and dream to help racialized women who experience gender-based violence, especially those who normally don’t have access to such resources.

-This project came to life as I was one of the few young women selected by Fondation filles d’action – Girls Action Foundation for their “Women, Let’s take our place” campaign.
-Through this campaign I received training and a $1000 grant from Girls Action foundation through the government of Canada to bring this dream and vision I had, come to life.
+This project came to life as Sinthusha was one of the few young women selected by Fondation filles d’action – Girls Action Foundation for their “Women, Let’s take our place” campaign.
+Through this campaign she received training and a $1000 grant from Girls Action foundation through the government of Canada to bring this dream and vision she had, come to life.

 IMPACT OF JOTHI PENS SO FAR

 This project was also presented to the honorable Montreal Mayor, Valérie Plante, at a visit to a Côte-des-neiges community centre.

 300 banner pens have been distributed throughout Montreal in collaboration with women’s shelters and organizations working mostly with racialized communities through facilitated workshops and visits and the response has been phenomenal.